top of page

 (Decision-Making)

-The division of major decision-making responsibilities, such as education, medical care, religion, and activities, and how courts determine each parent’s role.
+How major decision-making authority is defined and how courts determine each parent’s role.

 Court Expectations and Co-Parent Responsibilities